abrahammurciano/firefox-css-tweaks/README.md

 ## Customization

-Each tweak may provide customization options at the top of its `index.css` file.
-You can modify these values to change the appearance and behavior of the tweak to suit your preferences.
+Each tweak specifies its customization options in `options.css`.
+You can override any of these options in `custom-options.css`.
+This way you can customize any tweak without modifying the original CSS files, so the installation script can update them while keeping your customizations.

 For example, for `expand-vertical-tabs-on-hover`, the customization options may look like this:

 ```css
 :root {